theme-next/theme-next.org/source/docs/theme-settings/posts/index.md

 #### Post Wordcount

-3rd-party plugin `{% exturl hexo-wordcount https://github.com/willin/hexo-wordcount %}` was replaced by `{% exturl hexo-symbols-count-time https://github.com/theme-next/hexo-symbols-count-time %}` in 6.x versions because `hexo-symbols-count-time` no have any external nodejs dependencies, no have {% exturl language filter https://github.com/willin/hexo-wordcount/issues/7 %} which causes better performance on speed at site generation.
+3rd-party plugin `[hexo-wordcount](https://github.com/willin/hexo-wordcount)` was replaced by `[hexo-symbols-count-time](https://github.com/theme-next/hexo-symbols-count-time)` in 6.x versions because `hexo-symbols-count-time` no have any external nodejs dependencies, no have [language filter](https://github.com/willin/hexo-wordcount/issues/7) which causes better performance on speed at site generation.

 {% tabs wordcount %}
 <!-- tab Installation → -->